wavefrontHQ/docs/pages/doc/alert_target_customizing.md

 ## Adding Chart Images to Older Custom Alert Targets

 As of 2018-26.x, the default template for a custom alert target automatically includes the `imageLinks` variable for producing a [chart image](alerts.html#chart-images-in-alert-notifications) in alert notifications.
-However, any custom alert target you created before 2018-26.x will not include a chart image unless you update the alert target's template.
+However, any custom alert target you created before 2018-26.x will not include a chart image in the alert notification unless you update the alert target's template.

 Here's how to update the template for a custom email alert target: